-- b.
-Insurance Services Office (ISO) is the advisory organization that also develops standard forms for the market. - c.
-Be able to recognize the principle risk management methods used to identify loss exposures, and the advantages and disadvantages of each method. - d.
-Be able to identify the difference between direct and indirect (consequential) property losses. - e Be able to recognize common indirect loss exposures. - f.
-Be able to identify the terms of expense, loss, and combined ratios. - g.
-Be able to identify the following terms: - i. "all-risk" (an old term still commonly used and understood within the insurance industry, but a term often misunderstood by the general public); - ii. "open peril"/"special form" (terms commonly used in place of "all-risk" in today's policies); and, - iii. "named peril" (e.g. basic, broad, and special). - h.
-Be able to identify the terms and differentiate between: - i. short rate / flat rate / pro-rata cancellation; - ii. cancellation / non-renewal / lapse; and, - iii. unearned / earned premium and be able to identify their correct computation. - i.
-Be able to differentiate between the terms "judgment rating," "merit rating," and "manual rating." - j.
-Be able to identify and apply the meaning of claims terms (e.g. first party, third party, subrogation, arbitration, etc.). - k.
-Be able to define the term "loss reserve," e.g. estimate of the amount that an insurer will pay for a claim. - I. Be able to identify the requirements to be met to assign a policy from one insured to another. - m.
-Be able to differentiate between property and liability insurance coverages. - n.
-Be able to identify a definition of "loss cost rating" and the reason for its use. - o.
-Be able to identify: - i. the requirement for an insurable interest to exist, section 280 of the CIC; and, - ii. that contingent or expectant interests are not insurable, section 283 of the CIC. - p.
-Be able to apply the term "concurrent cause" to a loss where two perils are involved the same time and one peril is covered and the other is excluded. - 2.
-Be able to Identify: - a. the requirements and definitions of the California Residential Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC;

-- b. that the form contains only a general description of coverages and is NOT part of the residential policy; and, - c. replacement costs and building code upgrade options.
+- i. "all-risk" (an old term still commonly used and understood within the insurance industry, but a term often misunderstood by the general public); - ii. "open peril" / "special form" (terms commonly used in place of "all-risk" in today's policies); and, - iii. "named peril" (e.g. basic, broad, and special). - h. identify the terms and differentiate between: - i. short rate / flat rate / prorate cancellation; - ii. cancellation / non-renewal / lapse; and, - iii. unearned / earned premium and be able to identify their correct computation. - i. differentiate between the terms "judgment rating," "merit rating," and "manual rating." - j. identify and apply the meaning of claims terms (e.g., first party, third party, subrogation, arbitration, etc.). - k. identify the definition of the term "loss reserve," e.g. estimate of the amount an insurer will pay for a claim. - I. identify the requirements to be met to assign a policy from one insured to another. - m. differentiate between property and liability insurance coverages. - n.
+Be able to identify a definition of "loss cost rating" and the reason for its use. - o. identify: - i. the requirement for an insurable interest to exist, section 280 of the CIC; and, - ii. that contingent or expectant interests are not insurable, section 283 of the CIC. - p. apply the term "concurrent cause" to a loss where two perils are involved the same time and one peril is covered and the other is excluded. - 2.
+Be able to identity: - a. the requirements and definitions of the California Residential Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC; - b. that the form contains only a general description of coverages and is NOT part of the residential policy; and, - c. replacement costs and building code upgrade options. - II.
+Property Insurance - B. Property - 3.
+Policies.
+Be able to - a. identify a description of: - i. the major components of insurance policies (e.g., declarations, insuring agreements, definitions, conditions, exclusions, and endorsements); and,